 some fun and interact with the material.
 I will ask you to apply the

 core readings to problems or I will ask you to build bridges and

 make connections.
 We will have two exams spaced evenly throughout

 the semester.
 These will be take-home exams.
-Exams are
+Exams are worth 100

 2. Optional final: You will have the option of completing a final